tmpfs/strike/README.md

 Brings structure and modularity to `bash` programs and provides a set of modules that can be used from any `bash` program.

+## Features

+* Encourages safe scripting with `process.use strict`
+* Daemonize any process with `process.daemon.start!`
+* Make a process behave as a singleton with `process.lock.use!`
+* Easily add PID file management to a process with `process.pid.use!`
+* Write portable and maintainable code using require(3)

 ## Installation

 To install the library code as a dependency for a project into the `node_modules` sub-folder use: